ST-Apps/CS2-ExtendedRoadUpgrades/README.md

 # Setup

+Each release will contain 4 different download zips:
+- `ExtendedRoadUpgrades_<MOD VERSION>-BepInEx5.zip`
+- `ExtendedRoadUpgrades_<MOD VERSION>-BepInEx5_Debug.zip`
+- `ExtendedRoadUpgrades_<MOD VERSION>-BepInEx6.zip`
+- `ExtendedRoadUpgrades_<MOD VERSION>-BepInEx6_Debug.zip`

+> [!TIP]
+> `Debug` versions can be helpful to have extended logging in case of errors, they're not intended for daily usage

-Simply download the release from the [releases](https://github.com/ST-Apps/CS2-ExtendedRoadUpgrades/releases) page and extract the ZIP file to your `BepInEx/plugins` folder.
+Simply download the release that matches your BepInEx version from the [releases](https://github.com/ST-Apps/CS2-ExtendedRoadUpgrades/releases) page and extract the ZIP file to your `BepInEx/plugins` folder.

 > [!TIP]
 > If you want to have some debug output, please download the `_Debug.zip` version from the releases page.